Davidolski89/Jukebox/README.md

 Listen together to spotify playlists

 # Description
-React SPA Application which allows you to listen to Spotify playlists with anybody visiting tha page.
+React SPA Application which allows you to listen to Spotify playlists with anybody visiting the page.
-.NET backend to support functionanlity.
+.NET backend to support functionality.

 # Features
 - parse public spotify playlists